 Customer support scores

-Most support platforms offer internal tools that indicate customer satisfaction.
+You shouldn’t look only at analytic when considering secondary metrics.
+For example, most support platforms offer internal tools that indicate customer satisfaction.
 The support team typically pays careful attention to these metrics, using them to understand how well the team is doing.
 The value-based designer can also measure time-scale improvements in customer support in these metrics.
 Good design means a lower support load, after all.

 Ask for access to the business’s customer support tool.
 Then, review the monthly volume of support tickets, as well as any metrics on customer satisfaction.
 Track how they’re changing over time.

 If you’re using support inquiries to create new design decisions, you should also track whether there’s a significant change in the volume of inquiries after new design decisions roll out to all customers.

 When it comes to your data, it’s extremely healthy and reasonable to be skeptical of what is being reported.
 If something looks too good to be true, it might be.
 Keep digging to find the real story.
 It falls on the value-based designer to craft an honest portrait of the business’s health, no matter what that may look like.